Medial Branch Neurotomy: Your Experience

 Call your healthcare provider if you have:

-Redness or drainage at the treatment site
+Redness or fluid leaking from the treatment area

 Fraser, Marianne, MSN, RN,Moe, Jimmy, MD